Bonus Codes for PA Casinos

 Now, PA online casinos have not launched yet.
 But there is one promo you can take advantage of right now.

 In June of 2018, the Pennsylvania Lottery launched its first wave of online lottery instant win games.
 These games work like scratch-off tickets.
 However, instead of using a coin, you can just click your mouse.
 The games are available on desktop and do not require any downloads.

 If you want though, there is PA Lottery app which also offers the games.
 The app, which is available for both Apple and Android also includes features like a ticket scanner, the latest Keno numbers, and more.
 Apple users can find the app in the iTunes store.
 Android users will need to download the app from the PA Lottery website.

-Currently, the PA online lottery is offering a free $5 when new players sign up for an account.
+Currently, the PA online lottery is offering a $5 bonus when new players sign up for an account.
 The process is very easy.
 You can be online and ready to go in a matter of minutes.

 How Pennsylvania no-deposit bonuses work